Ahad-Hasan-Tanim10/Bayes_opt-SWMM/README.md

 # Bayes_Opt-SWMM
 This codes are developed to optimize SWMM model parameters.
+Please follow the 'requirements.txt' to install the package.

 The parameters are associated with subcatchments and conduits 3 events has been selected to optimize to see the variation of parameters